WhyIsEvery4thYearAlwaysBad/CmdMenuGenerator/README.md

 	* If there is no custom folder, then go into "customvoicemenu" folder and move the cfg folder in it into `<base source game directory>/<mod directory>/cfg` (e.g `Team Fortress 2/tf/cfg`) and move the `customvoicemenu/resource/cap` into `<base source game directory>/<mod directory>/resource`.

-	* If there is no "resource" folder, then prepend "consolemode=\"true\"" in the CMenu code.
+	* If there is no "resource" folder in the game folder, then prepend `display=console` in the CMenu code and do steps 3 and 4 again.

 5. Now create a CFG file in `<base source game directory>/<mod directory>/cfg` or `<base source game directory>/<mod directory>/custom/<name of choice>/cfg` and choose the file contents of your choosing.